Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: System Model Description

 \subsection{Objective}

 The objective of the influencer is a function of the opinion profile at a fixed time $T$.
 The nature of the function will depend on the information aggregation method employed by the set of individuals.
 We consider the most general case, where any increase in the opinion of any particular individual at time $T$ (keeping all other opinions the same) is not detrimental to the influencer.
 This is obviously the case in both political and marketing campaigns.
 While our reasoning applies to a general family of objective functions, we will give special consideration to functions that model voting in an election between two options (relevant in the political campaign setting) and weighted averaging (relevant in estimating total returns from marketing efforts and in the sensor network setting).

-\begin{Assumption} The objective, $J(\overrightarrow{x}(T))$, is an increasing\footnote{Note that this encodes the non-negative benefit of an increase in opinions at time $T$ to the influencer.}, differentiable function of vector of terminal opinions ($\overrightarrow{x}(T)$). \end{Assumption} \hide{This is commonly known in the optimal control literature as a Mayer-type cost \cite[page 70]{liberzon2012calculus}.} In particular, we will mention the application of our results to a particular family of objective functions that are separable in the elements of the vector of opinions:
+\begin{Assumption} The objective, $J(\overrightarrow{x}(T))$, is an increasing\hide{\footnote{This encodes the non-negative benefit of an increase in opinions at time $T$ to the influencer.}}, differentiable function of the $n$ components of the vector of terminal opinions $\overrightarrow{x}(T)$. \end{Assumption} \hide{This is commonly known in the optimal control literature as a Mayer-type cost \cite[page 70]{liberzon2012calculus}.} In particular, we will elaborate on the application of our results to a particular family of objective functions that are separable in the elements of the vector of opinions, as follows:

-Two specific types of separable functions are of interest:
+Two specific types of separable functions are of particular interest:

 1) {\bf Linear functions}: